The Best Legal Online Casinos in South Africa

 The platforms also look at your digital footprint through:

 The Home Affairs National Identification System (HANIS) brings a new way to verify South African identities.
-Banks can now check client identities using fingerprint biometrics against the Home Affairs database.
-While banks started using this first, it shows how identity checks for legal casinos keep getting better.
+Banks can now use fingerprint scans to make sure a customer is who they say they are, by matching the prints with the Home Affairs database.
+Even though banks were the first to roll this out, it’s a good sign that the ID checks at legal casinos are also getting sharper.

 Identity verification does more than follow rules: